So you’ve joined Dulwich Paragon and heard people talking about racing. If you want to have a go at it yourself here’s how to get involved.

 Hog Hill opened at the end of the summer of 2008 as the replacement for the lost Eastway circuit that was demolished to make way for the 2012 Olympic site.
 The circuit at Hog Hill is by far the hilliest of all the circuits in the South East.
 The facilities are excellent with changing rooms, showers and lockers.
 It’s possible to cycle there from South London or to drive it takes about 45 minutes.

 Cyclopark at Gravesend opened in 2010 and is a well built rolling circuit with fast corners and is used by SERRL for their Winter and Summer series of races.
-The circuit also plays hosts to events by other oprganisers throughout the year and hosts racer and skills training sessions.
-There are change rooms, lockers and showers available.
+The circuit also plays hosts to events by other organisers throughout the year and hosts racer and skills training sessions.
+There are changing rooms, lockers and showers available.

 Velopark is the newest circuit in London and is part of the Olympic Legacy located in Stratford next to the Velodrome forming part of the Lea Valley sports park.
 The circuit opened in August 2014 and Dulwich Paragon ran its first ever Winter Series on the circuit from Jan 29 to February 26th 2015.
 It is a fast and flat circuit with minimal technical corners and two bridges that straddle the canal.
 There are changing rooms, lockers and showers available.